Akshit-Rana/carsss/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Developed with Next.js and leveraging its server-side rendering capabilities, the Car Showcase website presents various car types, showcasing comprehensive information in a well-designed format with advanced filtering and pagination support for an enhanced user experience.
+Developed with Next.js and leveraging its server-side rendering capabilities, the Car Spectacle website presents various car types, showcasing comprehensive information in a well-designed format with advanced filtering and pagination support for an enhanced user experience.

 ## <a name="tech-stack">⚙️ Tech Stack</a>